 I write contemporary romance novels.
-So far, I’ve written two novels:
+So far, I’ve written three novels:

 Jackson Jones spends his time on the Formula One circuit with a trophy girl on his arm—or in his bed—and has lost all interest in JFA, Inc., the firm he founded.
 But when he walks into the Dayton office and meets Alicia, his passion for work comes racing back.
 As usual, he acts on impulse, hiding his identity and introducing himself as Jay, the new programmer on the team.

 Disruptive “Jay” (Jackson) is Alicia’s worst nightmare.
 Although he’s playing the part of a developer, he still sees himself as the team’s leader.
 He questions her value, hijacks her meetings, and tries to seize control of her project.
 But while Alicia and Jay spar at work, they fight a growing attraction after hours.
 Alicia finds it hard to keep her distance when Jay helps her nephew cope with his ADHD and grows into the father figure the boy never had.

 After Jackson’s identity and their affair are revealed at the product release in Las Vegas, Alicia must choose between love and her job, with both her livelihood and her heart at stake.

 DISTRACTED, a contemporary romance complete at 78,000 words, will appeal to readers of Sally Thorne’s The Hating Game, Rainbow Rowell’s Attachments, and Christina Lauren’s Beautiful series.

 “Smart and funny with a hero who is part sex bomb and part nerd?
 SIGN ME UP!
 I can’t wait for more from Michelle McCraw!”

 —Darynda Jones, New York Times Bestselling Author of the Charley Davidson Series